M-Moeini/Continuous-Control-MI-EEG/README.md

 ## License and Copyright

 ### Copyright
-This repository and its contents are copyright © [Your Name or Organization], 2024.
+This repository and its contents are copyright © Mahdi Moeini, 2024.
 All rights reserved.

 ### Usage Restrictions
 Unauthorized use, reproduction, or distribution of this work is strictly prohibited.
 Any misuse, reproduction, or distribution without explicit written permission will be met with legal consequences to the fullest extent of the law.